 Having said that, we do have to protect the income we generate during the working season for the sake of the security and safety of the dogs through the whole year.
-Hence, we charge for a minimum of 4 pax in the non-peak season and a minimum of 6 pax in peak season if families or groups request a private tour.
+Hence, we charge for a minimum of 4 pax in the non-peak season (which basically means the two very last weeks of the season, since this is the only time when we generally have spare capacity) and a minimum of 6 pax through the rest of the season, if families or groups request a private tour.

 Is it a good idea to take children on safari?

 Children who are used to being active, outdoors, and are pleasant in the company of adults (if it is not booked as a private family tour), are welcome to come on safari with us.
 We have had children as young as 7 sled to our overnight wilderness cabin and children as young as 12 take part in our 5-day wilderness tour.
 You need to know your child's interests and capabilities well and be sure that they will enjoy their non-ipad time!
 Similarly, you need to consider, carefully, the timing of your tour since we are much more likely to agree to take a child in April, than in February, when the temperatures and general conditions are a lot less extreme.

 Can we make a private or group booking?

 It is possible to make a private booking at any time by booking for the equivalent of 6-places on any multiday tour.

 Who will guide us and in what language?